-Join Curt Frye for an in-depth discussion in this video How do you identify clusters?, part of Up and Running with Excel Cluster Analysis.
+Join Curt Frye for an in-depth discussion in this video How do you identify clusters?, part of Learning Excel Cluster Analysis.

 …In the previous movie, I gave you a verbal…overview of what the cluster analysis process looks like.…In this movie, I'll make that presentation a bit more visual.…So for cluster analysis, let's say that you have…data that is visualized on an XY scatter chart.…When you analyze your data, it looks like there…might be two separate groups, so you add two centroids.…These centroids will be moved around and used…to determine which points are part of which group.…The next step is to calculate the distance from each point to each centroid.…